 Everyone has a go-to nacho recipe, but this one really is unlike any other.

-Cooked entirely on the grill, this dish makes the most out of beautiful shredded chicken, BBQ sauce, and meat rub.
+Cooked entirely on the grill, this dish makes the most out of shredded chicken (you can use leftover pulled chicken if you have any), BBQ sauce, and meat rub.

 If you don’t have a charcoal grill then I can’t recommend getting one highly enough.
 They’re nowhere near as expensive as you might think, and even the Weber Kettle (a classic charcoal grill) can be bought at a very fair price on Amazon.